GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

    :width: 500
    :figclass: align-center

-   An optimized mesh for the considering cased wellbore.
+   An optimized mesh for the cased wellbore.

 -----------------------------------------------------------
 Material properties
 -----------------------------------------------------------

-The bulk and shear drained elastic moduli of the materials as well as its drained linear thermal expansion coefficient relating temperature change to stress and displacement changes are defined within the ``constitution`` tag as follows:
+The bulk and shear drained elastic moduli of the materials as well as its drained linear thermal expansion coefficient relating stress change to temperature change are defined within the ``Constitution`` tag as follows:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml
   :start-after: <!-- SPHINX_ThermoElasticProperties -->
   :end-before: <!-- SPHINX_ThermoElasticPropertiesEnd -->

 Here the solid density is also defined but it is not used because the gravitational effect is ignored in this example.
-To mimic a thermoelastic coupling without fluid flow, a negligible porosity and a zero Biot's coefficient are defined as:
+To mimic a thermoelastic coupling without fluid flow, a negligible porosity and a zero Biot coefficient are defined as:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml
   :start-after: <!-- SPHINX_PoroElasticProperties -->
   :end-before: <!-- SPHINX_PoroElasticPropertiesEnd -->

-In this XML block, the Biot's coefficient is not directly defined but via the elastic bulk modulus :math:`K_{s}` of the solid skeleton as :math:`b_{Biot} = 1 - K/K_{s}`.
-In this example, we define a skeleton bulk modulus that is identical to the drained bulk modulus :math:`K` defined above to enforce the Biot's coefficient to zero.
+In this XML block, the Biot coefficient is defined using the elastic bulk modulus :math:`K_{s}` of the solid skeleton as :math:`b_{Biot} = 1 - K/K_{s}`.
+In this example, we define a skeleton bulk modulus that is identical to the drained bulk modulus :math:`K` defined above to enforce the Biot coefficient to zero.

-The thermal conductivities and the volumetric heat capacities of casing, cement and rock are defined by following XML blocks:
+The thermal conductivities and the volumetric heat capacities of casing, cement, and rock are defined by following XML blocks:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml